-The Seven Sisters Oak resides in Lewisburg, LA (near Mandeville) at a private residence.
+The Seven Sisters Oak resides in Lewisburg, LA (a small neighborhood community in Mandeville) at a private residence.
 The historic and beautiful live oak is the President of the Live Oak Society, a unique organization whose members are all trees, with the exception of the Secretary or Chairman (currently is Coleen Perilloux Landry), who registers live oaks that are submitted for new membership and maintains the now 75-year-old roster.
 The Seven Sisters Oak was elected in 1968 and is the current President and largest tree in the Society.

-Titles: For years, the eligibility of the Seven Sisters Oak as a Live Oak Society member and principal officer was disputed because it was believed to be several separate trees growing together.
+Titles: For years, the eligibility of the Seven Sisters Oak as a Live Oak Society member and the principal officer was disputed because it was believed to be several separate trees growing together.
 In 1976, after inspection by federal foresters, the tree was proved to have a single root system; and its status as President was accepted without further contest, by virtue of its girth (the greatest measurement of all live oaks then registered with the Society).
 The confirmation of the single trunk system also granted the Seven Sisters Oak the undisputed title of National Champion Live Oak in the American Forestry Association’s National Register of Big Trees.

 History: The origin of the name, Seven Sisters, is lost in the obscurity of time and memory.
 One current story is that the name describes seven main trunks that comprise the single tree.
 Yet, the oak actually has more than seven trunks that split from its immense base in two clusters.
 Another speculation is that the name is a translation of an older Choctaw Indian name that’s now forgotten.
 The Choctaws were residents of this area for many years before white men arrived and a tree of this size would possibly have been well known and named by them.